iappyx/Instrumenta/README.md

 - Insert special characters
 - Insert process (SmartArt)
 - Manage hidden PowerPoint tags of slides and shapes
+- Sum column in table (all values above selected cell)

 # Platform support
 All functions supported in Windows.